 Now I know I’m not going into depth on this and believe me I could.
 I just want to dispense my thoughts, on a high level on what I believe actually works.

-So your thinking what the f***?
+So you’re thinking what the f***?
 But think about it.
 Its common sense that almost NO major corporation utilizes.
 Screw payroll incentives.
 Who gives a rats a** about a 2% salary increase.
-If it was about the money everyone would be rotating jobs very frequently and today’s millennials are doing so.
+If it was about the money everyone would be rotating jobs very frequently just as today’s millennials are doing.

 Why it works?

-- “The company I work for is incredible awesome.
-I get paid 5000 Euros a month.”
+- “The company I work for is incredibly awesome.
+I get paid 5000 Euros net per month.”

 - “The company I work for is incredibly awesome.
-I get a decent salary which is totally cool, however I get a yearly allowance of 1000 Euros to do training’s, I get access to free books, we have a team building event each year, I get time off to work on projects I want to work on and I work with really great people.”
+I make 3500 Euros which is okay, however,, I get a yearly allowance of 1000 Euros to do training’s, I get access to free books, we have four team-building events each year, and I get time off to work on projects I want to work on with really great people.”